 Even though your dog’s puppy years are far behind him, his need to play is still strong.
 Playtime provides senior dogs with mental stimulation, keeps their cognitive skills in tip-top shape, and helps them maintain a youthful personality.
-Check out the following ways to engage your senior dog in mentally challenging, age-appropriate play.
+It’s important to engage your senior dog in mentally challenging, age-appropriate play.
 Here are our picks for the best toys and games for senior dogs.

 Games to Play With Your Senior Dog